getodk/docs/shared-src/docs-tech-guide.rst

    .. _Python: https://www.python.org/

-   Most of the ODK Docs tools are written in Python, so you need it installed on your computer in order to use those tools.
+   Most of the ODK-X Docs tools are written in Python, so you need it installed on your computer in order to use those tools.
    (Don't worry.
 You don't need to know how to program in Python.)